Archdiocese of Naxos, Tinos, Andros and Mykonos

 The Archdiocese of Naxos, Tinos, Andros, and Mykonos (Archidioecesis Naxiensis, Andrensis, Tinensis, et Myconensis) is a Latin Church archdiocese of the Catholic church in insular Greece.

-Its cathedral archiepiscopal see is the cathedral of Our Lady of the Rosary, in the village of Xinara, on Tinos, but is also has a Co-Cathedral of the Presentation of the Lord, in Naxos town.
+Its cathedral archiepiscopal see is the cathedral of Our Lady of the Rosary, in the village of Xinara, on Tinos, and also has a Co-Cathedral of the Presentation of the Lord, in Naxos town.

 The ecclesiastical territory comprises most of the Aegean islands in Greece, including, but not limited to Naxos, Andros, Tinos and Mykonos.

-Josif Printezis was appointed bishop in January 2021, and will be consecrated and installed in March.